Arsenal transfer news: Henrikh Mkhitaryan set for Roma move as Gunners hold talks over loan deal | Goal.com

 Reiss Nelson's return from his loan spell at Hoffenheim and the emergence of Joe Willock have created further competition in attacking midfield roles, and as such Mkhitaryan faces watching much of the campaign from the Emirates Stadium sidelines.

-But Goal can now confirm that the Giallorossi are aiming to bring the Armenia international to Stadio Olimpico before the 9pm BST (4pm ET) transfer deadline for Serie A clubs, with Roma set to pay a loan fee and contribute a significant amount towards Mkhitaryan's £170,000-per-week wages.
+But Goal can now confirm that the Giallorossi are aiming to bring the Armenia international to Stadio Olimpico before the 9pm BST (4pm ET) transfer deadline for Serie A clubs, with Roma set to pay a loan fee and contribute a significant amount towards Mkhitaryan's £180,000-per-week wages.
+There is no option to buy included within the package.

 Arsenal see the deal as beneficial both for the player, who will earn more regular game time, and their own youngsters such as Nelson and summer signing Gabriel Martinelli as they will now earn more minutes in the first team.